-The Health Information and Quality Authority (the Authority) has a statutory remit to evaluate the clinical and cost-effectiveness of health technologies.
-Arising out of these evaluations the Authority provides advice to the Minister for Health and to the Health Service Executive (HSE).
-The primary audience for health technology assessments (HTAs) conducted by the Authority is therefore decision makers within the publicly-funded healthcare system.
+The Health Information and Quality Authority (HIQA) has a statutory remit to evaluate the clinical and cost-effectiveness of health technologies.
+Arising out of these evaluations, HIQA provides advice to the Minister for Health and to the Health Service Executive (HSE).
+The primary audience for health technology assessments (HTAs) conducted by the HIQA is, therefore, decision makers within the publiclyfunded healthcare system.
 It is also recognised that the findings of a HTA may have implications for other key stakeholders in the Irish healthcare system.
-These include patient groups, the general public, clinicians, other healthcare providers, academic groups and the manufacturing industry.
+These include patient groups, the general public, clinicians, other healthcare providers, academic groups and the health technology industry.